Cognex-ID/phonegap-manateeworks-v3/README.md

 phonegap create my-mw-app
 ```

-or use bundle identifiers, we bind our license with the bundle identifier:
+or use bundle identifiers (the MW SDK license is bound to the bundle identifier):

 ```ssh
 phonegap create my-mw-app --id "org.mwscanner.sampleapp" --name "mwbScanner"
 ```

-Previous steps will create a folder named *my-mw-app*; now navigate to your newly created folder and add the platforms you want to support:
+The previous step will create a folder named *my-mw-app*; navigate to the newly created folder and add the platforms to support:

 ```ssh
 cd my-mw-app
 phonegap build android 	//if you are developing an android app phonegap build ios    //if you are developing an ios app
 ```
-Add our plugin to the project with:
+Add the Manatee Works plugin to the project:

 ```ssh
 phonegap plugin add manateeworks-barcodescanner-v3